PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 ### Step 4: Run your Flow Locally
 Prefect flows don't just look pythonic, they run like python functions too!

-Call any function that you've decorated with a `@flow` decorator to see a local instance of a FlowRun.
+Call any function that you've decorated with a `@flow` decorator to see a local instance of a flow run.

 ```bash
 python my_flow.py